Abohar Assembly constituency

 Abohar Assembly constituency (Sl.
 No.: 81) is a Punjab Legislative Assembly constituency in Fazilka district, Punjab state, India.
 Abohar assembly constituency is one of the 117 seats of Punjab Vidhan Sabha.
 This constituency is located in Fazilka district of Punjab and comes under the Firozpur (Lok Sabha constituency) seat.
-28% Hindu arora, 10% Jatt Sikh, 25% Dalit, 14% Kumhar Bagri, 10% Kamboj and 13% others lived there in this constituency.
+28% Hindu Jat, 10% Jatt Sikh, 25% Dalit, 14% Bagri Kumhar, 10% Kamboj and 13% others lived there in this constituency.